OECD tax proposals: tell me what I need to know

 Is there an upside?

-When the OECD’s process started, we were in the midst of an outcry over multinational tax avoidance - we were labelled a tax haven by others - and it was predicted Ireland would suffer big time.
-The opposite has happened with multinational doubling down on their presence here.
+When the OECD’s process started, it was predicted Ireland would suffer big time.
+However, the opposite has happened with multinational doubling down on their presence here.
 Billions worth of assets have been relocated here since 2015.
 Hence the windfall in corporation tax.
 So while a difficult compromise has to be made, Ireland’s ability to secure inward investment, particularly from the US, has confounded forecasts to date.

 Is Brexit likely to play a role in all of this ?

-Another thing in our favour is Brexit.
 If the UK exits the bloc as planned that makes Ireland the only English-speaking EU member state, a potential advantage in attracting more businesses seeking a gateway into the EU, the most lucrative consumer market in the world.
 Since the Brexit referendum, there has been a modest, but not insignificant, influx of business from London.
-Might this be just a flavour of what’s to come?
+That said, some Brexiteers want to turn the UK into a Singapore-style low-tax jurisdiction – Thatcherism 2.0, they call it and this could, in theory, entice investment away from us.